xfleet/wifite-ng/README.md

     * Add option to download and install pixiewps and modified reaver from github
     * Add mdk3 support
     * Add default pin calculations and options
+    * Add "airmon-ng check" & "check kill" for killing the stuff that may cause interferance with the tool.
+    * Extend the "updater" with checks for "reaver", "pixiewps" & "bully" and other dependencies.

     * Add --clients option to filter on station clients.
       - This feature is an idea from [https://github.com/derv82/wifite/pull/64/commits/18e7ae0299218aed4361cf3fa7558001cb3c1da5]